The Path of Recovery

 - Minimizing the problem, hoping it will just go away

-- Hiding the problem from your wife
+- Hiding the problem from your wife and/or family

 - Being too embarrassed or ashamed to ask for help